lukasuz/Chromosome-Karyogram-Extraction/README.md

 ## Usage

 Three folders are needed: A source folder where the karyograms are located, a folder where the extracted chromosomes are going to be saved, and a fail folder that saves intermediate representations of the algorithm for failed extractions, which can be used to adapt the parameters or spot a genome with mutations.
-These paths have to be set in the `script.py` file.
-Afterwards, simply execute the script which will process all the images in the source folder automatically.
+Call it like this: `python3 karyogram_extraction/extract.py -s ./imgs/ -d ./extracted/ -f ./fails`

 #### Arguments:

-*Located in the beginning of the script:*
+**-s:** Path to image source folder.

+**-d:** Destination folder for extracted chromosomes.

+**-f:** Folder where failed images will be saved.

-**pair:** True, if chromosome pairs are supposed to be extracted.
+**-pair:** True, if chromosome pairs are supposed to be extracted.
 False for single chromosomes.

-**min_volume:** The minimum pixel volume a chromosome is supposed to have.
+**-min_volume:** The minimum pixel volume a chromosome is supposed to have.
 Good for removing numbers, letters etc. Standard: a chromosome has to occupy $0.003\%$ of the images pixels.

-**padding:** Padding around the chromosomes.

 ## Example